2022-2023 Undergraduate & Graduate Catalog

 Responsible Conduct of Research for Graduate Students Policy

-Each graduate student must complete Responsible Conduct of Research (RCR) training prior to completion of 50 percent of the graduate program or prior to engaging in any research activity (e.g. voluntary, independent, or supervised research, projects, theses, or dissertations).
+Each graduate student must complete Responsible Conduct of Research (RCR) training prior to completion of 50 percent of the graduate degree program or prior to engaging in any research activity (e.g., voluntary, independent, or supervised research, projects, theses, or dissertations).